We invest in sustainable solutions

 We are all of Denmark’s investment fund

 Innovation Fund Denmark was created to strengthen and foster strategic research and innovation projects in all of Denmark.
-That is why the Fund has offices spread all over the country in Copenhagen, Aarhus, Odense and Aalborg.
+That is why the Fund has offices spread all over the country in Copenhagen, Aarhus and Aalborg.

-- Head of the Communication and External Relations: Pernille Rype
+• Head of the Executive secretariat Communication and External relations: Pernille Rype

 Anders Eldrup

-Anders Eldrup joined the Board of Directors on March 7, 2022 for a three-year term.
+Anders Eldrup joined the Board of Directors on March 7, 2022, and has been reappointed until June 30, 2027

 Christian H. M. Ketels

-Christian H. M. Ketels joined the Board of Directors on July 1, 2020 and has been reappointed on july 1, 2023 for a three-year term.
+Christian H. M. Ketels joined the Board of Directors on July 1, 2020, and has been reappointed until June 30, 2026.

 Henrik Jørgen Andersen

-Henrik Jørgen Andersen is second vice-chairperson of Innnovation Fund Denmark and Senior Executive R&D Advisor at Arla Foods Ingredients P/S.
+Henrik Jørgen Andersen is the second vice chairperson of the Innovation Fund.
+Henrik is a Senior Executive R&D Advisor at Arla Foods Ingredients P/S and an adjunct professor at Aarhus University.

-Henrik Jørgen Andersen joined the Board of Directors on July 1, 2020 and has been reappointed on december 1, 2022 for a three-year term.
+Henrik Jørgen Andersen joined the Board of Directors on December 1, 2019, and has been reappointed until November 30, 2025.

 Mette Glavind

-Mette Glavind joined the Board of Directors on July 1, 2020 and has been reappointed on july 1, 2023 for a three-year term.
+Mette Glavind joined the Board of Directors on July 1, 2020, and has been reappointed until June 30, 2026.

 Charlotte Rønhof

-Charlotte Rønhof joined the Board of directors on March 7, 2022 for a three-year term.
+Charlotte Rønhof joined the Board of Directors on March 7, 2022, and has been reappointed until June 30, 2027.

 Delegation of the Board's decision-making power